slin63/chronicpizza/content/posts/pizza.md

 # *September 2018*

-On my 22nd birthday I went to a party where I was bullied by a girl in a wheelchair into paying a $5 donation for entry into my friend’s house, which I’d never had to pay to get into before.
+On my 22nd birthday I went to a party where I was bullied by the door guy into paying a $5 donation for entry into my friend’s house, which I’d never had to pay to get into before.
 There I drank, stood, and listened to loud music in an enclosed space: my 3 worst enemies.
 I went home shortly after.

 I laid in bed.